pytorch/ignite/docs/source/quickstart.rst

 .. [#f1]

-   In this example we follow a pattern that requires a second pass through the training set.
+   In this example, we follow a pattern that requires a second pass through the training set.
 This could be expensive on large datasets (even taking a subset).
 Another more common pattern is to accumulate measures online over an epoch in the training loop.
 In this case metrics are aggregated on a moving model, and thus, we do not want to encourage this pattern.
-However, if user still would like to implement the last pattern, it can be easily done by attaching metrics to the trainer as following:
+However, if a user still likes to implement the last pattern, it can be easily done by attaching metrics to the trainer as following:

    .. code-block:: python